Jenny (Doctor Who): Reception

-Big Finish
+Audio drama series

 In 2008, critics Anderson, Berriman, Wright, and The Times' Andrew Billen all speculated that the character could return to the series in the future, with Anderson assessing that Jenny's episode's ending left "vast scope" for the return of the character in her own spin-off: "Moffett herself has the obvious credentials due to her real-life dad, and she's certainly young, attractive and athletic enough to cross quite a few barriers in viewer demographics."
 Billen adds: "If Jenny [...] does not spin off into, at least, her own comic books, I shall be surprised."
-Although the character was not subsequently featured on television, Big Finish Productions released an audio drama in 2018, bringing Georgia Moffett back to the role of Jenny, and another in 2021.